 Static stretches are held for a period of time, so they are isometric.
 The stretch can be passive or active.

 Passive stretching is a form of static stretching where the stretch is held and allows external force such as gravity or bodyweight to develop the stretch.
-In Pilates we tend to use the dyna-bands as external force.
-These are an excellent tool to help increase flexibility without the need for external force from a qualified professional.
+In Pilates, we tend to use the dyna-bands as an external force.
+These are excellent tools to help increase flexibility without the need for external force from a qualified professional.
 The class can work to their own abilities and the whole group can use the bands at the same time.

 Active stretching is where the agonist muscle contracts to encourage the lengthening of the antagonist muscle.
 For example, when performing a standing quadriceps stretch, the hamstrings would contract concentrically to get into the stretch position, lengthening the opposing muscle that is required to be stretched – the quadriceps.

 Maintenance stretching – the main aim is to return the muscle back to their pre-exercise length and is typically performed during the closing phase of a Pilates class.
 These stretches should be held for approximately 10-15 seconds.
 A good range of maintenance and developmental stretches should be included in your Pilates class, focusing on all major muscle groups and muscles used during the class.

 Dynamic stretching is classed as stretching through movement and is typically performed in the warm-up phase of a Pilates class.
 It’s aimed at increasing mobility and preparing the body for what will follow in the main phase.
 All major joints should be mobilised and muscles stretched through movement.
 This type of stretching enables the class to keep moving and sufficiently warm their bodies in preparation for what’s to come!
 When stretching, ensure that you are fully aware of the stretching guidelines.